siphonzama/WebTools/README.md

 I've spent the past few days diving into HTML and CSS, and it's been fantastic to see the webpage come together.
 I’m gaining a solid understanding of HTML tags and their functions, and I'm learning how CSS enhances the aesthetic of basic webpages.

 Today, I found out that I need to host the images I plan to use on a server.
 This ensures that visitors can access the images without relying on my personal computer.
 While I feel a bit frustrated about not realizing this sooner, I am fully committed to refining this website and mastering the tools necessary to make it work flawlessly.

+I have also learned how to use CSS to customize the page with styling and classes, giving it more personality.
+Additionally, I started using comments to clarify different sections of my code.
+I will focus on how I want the webpage to look so I can apply the CSS techniques I learn.